 Most platforms recommend investing at least $1,000 across several loans to diversify your portfolio since some borrowers will default.

-This low investment minimum makes it easier to diversify your lending portfolio and reduce risk.
+This low investment minimum makes diversifying your lending portfolio and reducing risk easier.
 Unfortunately, these loans are unsecured, and you most likely will lose your remaining investment if the borrower defaults.

 You may have the option of investing in individual notes.
 Other services offer automated investing that automatically lets you invest in offerings meeting specific criteria.